 Where: Terrace Function Room, lower ground floor, Lane Cove Community Hub, 1 Pottery Lane, Lane Cove

 Bookings: Booking are essential as numbers are limited.
-Please email [email protected] to book your spot.
+Book here

 Thanks to David Mitchell (pictured below) for telling us his story.
 We are so lucky to have locals like Mike and Katrina donating their time.
 Thank you also to Maria Ramos from Maria Ramos Photography and Baby Imprints for giving her time to photograph Lane Cove locals, like David, who were looking for a job.
 During June this year, Maria offered to take photos of people who had lost their job due to COVID19 (for free) to include in their CV’s.